 When one parent is eliminated from the child’s life, the child’s whole world changes and the complex reasons for the breakdown are unfathomable.
 The child only has one image burned into her brain that will colour every personal interaction for the rest of her life: my family is gone” (emphasis mine).
 Quoted by permission: www.lutz.nb.ca – where you can read other family law articles.

 Sober words indeed, and as judges often remind divorcing parents: Children are going to be more affected than they are.
 When Judith Wallerstein began her study the prevailing view was that though divorce was upsetting to children in the short term, in the long-term everyone would be happy.
 Her study showed how wrong this view was; hence the words in her title ‘The Unexpected Legacy’.
-A lot more could be said about the negative effect divorce has on children which I need not go into.
-An Internet search with the words “effect of divorce on children” will show numerous articles and sad statistics.
+A lot more could be said about the negative impact of divorce on children which I need not go into.
+An Internet search with the words “effect or impact of divorce on children” will show numerous articles and sad statistics.
 To those contemplating divorce I would strongly encourage you to take a reality check on the effect divorce will have on your children.
 Children’s lives and future usually take a second place as divorced couples restructure their lives.
 While we may divorce our spouse and pursue a new life with another mate we don’t in fact become ‘free’ of our first marriage since children are a constant reminder of the ‘one-flesh’ instituted by God.
 Therefore, in one sense at least, our responsibilities to our first marriage do not cease with divorce.
 So I would suggest persevering in a marriage for the sake of your children may be more honourable than is popularly advised (but where there is abuse see here).
 Putting the welfare of others ahead of your own is definitely a Christ-like principle.

 It is commonly thought that every child needs a mother and a male parent.
 Yet studies show that children (and particularly boys) are better off when they have a regular and meaningful relationship with their biological father.
 Tragically, too often, children are separated from their father.